 This site contains affiliate links to products.
-We may receive a commission for purchases made through these links.
+As an Amazon associate, I earn from qualifying purchases.
 Please read my disclosure for more info.

 Because my kids love to read, I’m always searching for new books to add to our collection at home.
 I consider it a double-win when I can incorporate books on values – especially those values we hold important as a Christian family.

 I think the days are long gone where you could order just about any book from the Scholastic book order at school and expect that it will communicate messages you want your child to hear.
-Times have changed for sure!

 Fortunately there are still plenty of great books to be found that teach morals and good character – and have a point!